mikrostew/osx-setup/README.md

 # osx-setup
-Script to setup OSX the things I need
+Script to setup OSX with the things I need